aaronparker/aaronparker.github.io/_posts/2006-08-17-vista-restarting-with-applications-open.md

 categories:
   - Microsoft
 ---
-When a user reboots Windows XP or 2000 etc. with a program open the user is presented with all sorts of dialog boxes that are a little jaring and the whole experience has got to be confusing to users with only a basic understanding of Windows.
+When a user reboots Windows XP or 2000 etc. with a program open the user is presented with all sorts of dialog boxes that are a little jarring and the whole experience has got to be confusing to users with only a basic understanding of Windows.
 Here's how Windows Vista does it, quite nice I think.
 Click the thumbnail for more detail.